Amazon Elasticsearch

 Prerequisites

-To add Amazon ES as a StrongDM resource, use the following steps.
+If using the Admin UI to add Amazon Elasticsearch as a resource to StrongDM, use the following steps.

 1. Log in to the StrongDM Admin UI.